thanhvyhere/22110093_DinhThiThanhVy_ISLab/Lab2.md

 ![alt text](./image/image-24.png)

-- Dummyfile is still here.
-Look back at the assembly code!
+- Why does the Dummyfile still here?
+Look back at the assembly code by using command:

 `objdump -d file_del`